metropolik/cars/README.md

 * `command_processor` implements the interactive interpreter and the processing of commands in files.
 * `directed_graph` implements the base of an directed graph and primitive functions as well as the `DIST` command backbone.
 The graph is stored as an adjacency list.
 * `depth_first_search` implements a variety of the depth first search graph algorithms which are used for the `TRIP_MAX_STOPS`, `TRIP_EQUAL_STOPS` and `TRIP_MAX_DIST` commands.
 As an argument it requires a directed graph on which it works.
 * `dijkstra` implements a variation of dijkstra's path finding algorithm, required for the `SHORT` command i.e. the 8. and 9. problem.
+It requires a graph as an argument when instantiating.
 * `utils` provides an implementation for string splitting.

 The problems only require the number of possible paths or only their length.
 The paths/routes themselves are not required.
 However, they could be easily accessed with some small modifactions, as the actual paths are intermediate result.
 The backbone for all graph processing commands discard the intermediate results and only the required values are printed on the terminal.

 ### Tests
 There are six test executables which test the example of the exercise sheet as well as edge cases.
+The executables of the tests can also be execute manually and will return a negative value on failure.
+When executing manually, the output is not hidden like when launching via cmake.

 ## Problem Assumption
 1. Edge weights/length are at least 1 or larger.
 As cycles are allowed, negative weights or 0 weights can lead to 0-weighted-cycles or even negative-weighted-cycles which would interfere with the logic of the algorithms for the 'TRIP_MAX_DIST' and 'SHORT' commands.